lfd/PaStA/README.md

 #### Patch stack mode
 This mode uses patch stack definition files to compare succesive versions of patch stacks.
 Different patch stacks are defined in the patch stack definition.
-An example configuration, as well as script can be found in the resources of the PreemptRT project.
+Example configurations, as well as a scripts can be found in the [PaStA-resources project](https://github.com/lfd/PaStA-resources).

 ### Initialise PaStA's caches